Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/test.typ

 )

 == Conclusion
-Unfortunately, the redirect mechanism failed to meet both of our hypotheses.
-Out of the 20 trials, the robot was able to successfully redirect a ring 65% of the time.
-Additionally, the robot struggled to redirect the ring in some of the successful attempts.
-We believe it is because the flaps do not create a steep enough ramp for the ring to slide down from.
+We are happy with the results.
+Compared to the redirect mechanism, the ladybrown has a much higher success rate and faster scoring time.
+We are confident that the ladybrown will perform well in the upcoming tournament.

 #colbreak()

-= Range of Motion (Lift)
+= Range of Motion (Speed)
 == Background
-In our #entry-reference(title: "Redirect Mechanism v1", type: "select", date: datetime(year: 2024, month: 10, day: 10)), we chose to use a four-bar lift because of its simplicity and height.
+// In our #entry-reference(title: "Redirect Mechanism v1", type: "select", date: datetime(year: 2024, month: 10, day: 10)), we chose to use a four-bar lift because of its simplicity and height.
 It is important that our four-bar lift can consistently reach its highest height.
 Before we tested the redirect mechanism, we measured its maximum height of 28.56 inches.

 == Hypothesis
 We believe that the redirect mechanism will consistently reach 26 inches.